AnserBeg/soft-sme1/SOFT_SME_COMPLETE_DOCUMENTATION.md

 4. **CDN**: Use CDN for static file delivery
 5. **Monitoring**: Implement comprehensive monitoring and alerting

-This documentation provides a comprehensive overview of the Soft SME application, covering all aspects from architecture to deployment.
+This documentation provides a comprehensive overview of the NeuraTask application, covering all aspects from architecture to deployment.
 It serves as a complete reference for understanding the system's functionality, implementation details, and operational procedures.